rohitambati/rohitambati/README.md

 # 💫 About Me:

-👋 Hi, I’m Rohit Ambati<br>👀 I’m interested in Machine Learning, Data Science, and Big Data.<br>🌱 I’m a recent grad from University at Buffalo, The State University of New York with Master's in Data Science.<br>💻 I’m looking for full time opportunities in Software Development, and Data Science related roles.<br>📫 You can reach me on my mail id rohitamb@buffalo.edu
+👋 Hi, I’m Rohit Ambati.<br>👀 I’m interested in Machine Learning, Data Science, and Big Data.<br>🌱 I’m a recent grad from University at Buffalo, The State University of New York with Master's in Data Science.<br>💻 I’m looking for full time opportunities in Software Development, and Data Science related roles.<br>📫 You can reach me on my mail id rohitamb@buffalo.edu

 # 💻 Tech Stack: